 You can group two or more layers by selecting them and choosing Object > Group or using the shortcut CMD + G (Mac) & CTRL + G (Win).
 Or you can right-click on the selected layers and select “Group”.

 Forming layer groups is a great way of organizing your objects, for example when you have objects belonging to a specific design element like a button or an entire section of a page, like a header or a footer.

 By creating a group, you can keep your layers panel nice and tidy, and you can easily select, move or transform the entire group as if it was a single layer.

 If you want to ungroup a layer group: select the layer group and choose Object > Ungroup or use the shortcut CMD + Shift +G (Mac) & CTRL + Shift + G (Win).

 Or you can right-click on the layer group and select “Ungroup”.

 You can also nest layer groups within other layer groups.

-I highly recommend you get familiar with these grouping features as it’s really important to keep a well organised layer panel at all times, especially if you work in a team.
+I highly recommend you get familiar with these grouping features as it’s really important to keep a well organized layer panel at all times, especially if you work in a team.